calmm-js/bacon.react.html/README.md

 ```

 and you can then use them like ordinary HTML tags, but with Bacon streams in
-properties or as children.
+attributes or as children.
 For example, you could write

 ```jsx
 const value = Bacon.Model("")